CSS Cascade

 The declarations in a style attribute (inline styles) take precedence over declarations mapped via a style rule.

-no inline styles? then go to
+no style attribute? then go to

-Step 4:
+4. Step 4:

 Layers